Hot Springs: An Ancient A Spanish Tradition

 Second, the amenities: In addition to a piscine active, the Balneario Arnedillo offers an outdoor soaking pool, a wave pool, and mud baths.
 We also enjoyed the complimentary evening of wine and chorizo (Spanish cured sausage) in the family bodega, a traditional walk-in wine cellar built into the side of the mountain.
 The wine is a product of a local cooperative and quite drinkable.

 Where will go next year?
-We might just have to try the Hotel Balneario’s third location in Tarragona.
+We might just have to try the Hotel Balneario’s third location spring in Tarragona.

 Love Spain?
 Get our Spain Plane Reader with dozens of stories like this for your Kindle!

-Bridget Ryder is freelance writer and graduate student of Catholic Studies at the University of St. Thomasin St. Paul, Mn.
+Bridget Ryder is a freelance writer and graduate student of Catholic Studies at the University of St. Thomasin St. Paul, Mn.
 When not torturing herself with philosophy and history, she loves exploring the world with her husband.